 A2A Agent Card Trust

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 That layer needs a decision point before a newly discovered A2A agent is trusted.
 MCP controls tool access; A2A controls agent-to-agent coordination.
-The Agent Card is where a buyer first sees the remote agent’s identity, supported interfaces, auth requirements, skills, signatures, and extended-card behavior.
+The Agent Card is where a reviewer first sees the remote agent’s identity, supported interfaces, auth requirements, skills, signatures, and extended-card behavior.

 The A2A Agent Card Trust Profile scores that discovery surface as a security intake artifact.
 It helps teams decide whether a card is ready for production handoff, restricted metadata-only pilot use, owner review, denial, or immediate session termination.